The North Shore Players

 Perform on stage, become a better actor, become a better Director, try your skills at producing a show, how about writing a play!?!

 Want to work behind the scenes and develop your set skills?
+Consider set decoration, costume or prop design, lighting and sound!

 Last but not least, you can meet other creative people and make new friends from all over the North Shore region!